 In Sri Lanka, the Indian Pangolin (Manis crassicaudata) is nationally protected under the Fauna and Flora Protection Ordinance.
 Known as ‘kaballawa’ in Sinhala and ‘alungu’ in Tamil, only one of eight species of Pangolin is found in Sri Lanka.
-Elusive and slow-breeding, pangolins often die in captivity as they live on a specialized diet of ants and termites.
+Elusive and slow-breeding, pangolins often die in captivity as they live on a diet with minimal options.

 All eight species of Pangolins from Asia and Africa are listed on Appendix 1 by Convention on International Trade in Endangered Species (CITES), giving it the highest levels of protection from commercial trade.
-Set to be the hosts of the next CITES meeting in 2019, Sri Lanka would record a big win if it is able to make significant progress in protecting its pangolins and eliminating the illegal international trade currently increasing in the country.
+Set to be the hosts of the next CITES conference in June, 2019, Sri Lanka will score big if as a country, it sets measures to protect and conserve pangolins, eliminating the illegal international trade currently increasing in the country.